harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results.md

    - Request an [exemption](/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/exemption-workflows) so that pipeline executions can proceed even if the issue is detected.

-   - Fix the issue using [AI-enhanced remediation steps](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/ai-based-remediations) (currently in beta).
+   - Fix the issue using [AI-enhanced remediation steps](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/ai-based-remediations).